-Iranian official says progress made on talks as US-Iran tensions persist
+US, Iran signal talks to avert military conflict amid tensions in the Gulf

 - list 1 of 3Iran’s president says Trump, Netanyahu, EU stirred tensions during protests

-- list 2 of 3Explosion in Iran’s Bandar Abbas caused by gas leak, official says
+- list 2 of 3Deadly blast in Iran’s Bandar Abbas caused by gas leak, official says

 - list 3 of 3Iran says ready for ‘fair’ talks with US but not ‘under shadow of threats’

+Hours earlier, the head of Iran’s Supreme National Security Council, Ali Larijani, said Tehran was preparing for talks with the US.

+“Contrary to the artificially manufactured media war narrative, the formation of a framework for negotiations is progressing,” he wrote on X.

-Larijani’s post did not provide further details about the purported framework for talks.
+Larijani did not provide further details.

-Tensions have been rising between Iran and the US for weeks amid US President Donald Trump’s repeated threats to attack the country over a crackdown on recent antigovernment protests, and his push to curtail the Iranian nuclear programme.
+The developments come amid weeks of rising tensions, with Trump repeatedly threatening to attack Iran over a crackdown on recent antigovernment protests, and his push to curtail Iran’s nuclear programme.

-The Trump administration has also deployed a naval “armada” to Iran, led by the USS Abraham Lincoln aircraft carrier, escalating fears of a possible military confrontation.
+Earlier this week, Trump said the US vessels being sent to Iran were ready to use “violence, if necessary”, if Iran refused to sit down for talks on its nuclear programme.

+The US Central Command (CENTCOM) also warned Iran’s Islamic Revolutionary Guard Corps (IRGC) on Friday over its plans to hold a two-day naval exercise in the Strait of Hormuz, a Gulf maritime passage critical to global trade.

 Senior Iranian leaders have said they are open to negotiations with Washington, but only once Trump stops threatening to attack the country.

-Earlier this week, Trump said the US vessels being sent to Iran were ready to use “violence, if necessary” if Iran refused to sit down for talks on its nuclear programme.

-US Central Command (CENTCOM) also warned Iran’s Islamic Revolutionary Guard Corps (IRGC) on Friday over its plans to hold a two-day naval exercise in the Strait of Hormuz, a Gulf maritime passage that is critical to global trade.

-Iranian Minister of Foreign Affairs Abbas Araghchi hit back on Saturday, saying in a social media post that the US military, operating off Iran’s shores, “is now attempting to dictate how our Powerful Armed Forces should conduct target practice on their own turf”.
+Foreign Minister Abbas Araghchi also hit back on Saturday, saying in a social media post that the US military, operating off Iran’s shores, “is now attempting to dictate how our Powerful Armed Forces should conduct target practice on their own turf”.

 “CENTCOM is also requesting ‘professionalism’ from a national military the U.S. Government has listed as a ‘terrorist organization’, all while recognizing the right of that same ‘terrorist organization’ to conduct military drills!”
 Araghchi wrote.